danderson00/webpack-worker/samples/plotly/blog.md

 ## Wrapping Up

 You can see a working example of what we've discussed here contrasted with running everything on the main UI thread [here](https://danderson00.github.io/webpack-worker/).
+It's worth noting that `webpack-worker` will work with other bundling systems like browserify.

 The full source to this sample is available in the `webpack-worker` repository [here](https://github.com/danderson00/webpack-worker/samples/plotly).